kubernetes/enhancements/keps/sig-node/4639-oci-volume-source/README.md

 **Validation:**
    - Extend validation and security checks to cover new artifact types.
-   - Disallow `subPath` mounting through the API validation
+   - Disallow `subPath`/`subPathExpr` mounting through the API validation

 **Storage Optimization in the container runtime:**
    - Develop optimized storage solutions tailored for different artifact types,